Home » London » Harry Potter Studio Tour tickets

 During the lean months of November to April, the Warner Bros.
 Studio opens at 9.30 am, and the first tour begins at 10 am.

-The day’s final tour begins at 4 pm, and by 8 pm, the studio closes for the day.
+The day’s final tour begins at 4 pm, and by 8 pm, the studio closes.

-With newer sections added to the attraction, visitors tend to spend at least four hours exploring the Warner Bros.
-Studio.
+With newer sections added to the attraction, visitors tend to spend at least four hours exploring the Harry Potter Studio.

-But if you’re a hardcore Harry Potter fan, allowing time for lunch and the extras such as Riding a Broomstick (which involves queuing time), you might find yourself spending as long as five to six hours strolling around studio.
+But if you’re a hardcore Harry Potter fan, allowing time for lunch and the extras such as Riding a Broomstick (which involves queuing time), you might spend as long as five to six hours strolling around the studio.

-During peak seasons and times, there is a 15 to 30 minutes wait before you can enter the world of Harry Potter.
+During peak seasons and times, there is a 15 to 30-minute wait before you can enter the world of Harry Potter.

-What to see at Harry Potter Studio Tour London
+What to see at the Harry Potter Studio Tour, London

-There is a lot to see at the Warner Bros.
+There is much to see at the Warner Bros.
 Studio Tour London Harry Potter tour.

 Visitors can see fascinating sets, props used in the movies, costumes the characters wore, special and visual effects, the creature effects that made the animals come alive on screen, and the creative process of the art department.